mlte-team/mlte/docs/docs/using_mlte.md

 ### 5. Examine Findings

 To communicate results and examine findings, `MLTE` produces a report.
-While IMT is intended to be an initial and preliminary evaluation, the report is an artifact that will aid in the second [negotiation point](#3-negotiate-model-requirements-beyond-task-efficacy).
+While IMT is intended to be an initial and preliminary evaluation, the report is an artifact that will aid in the second [negotiation point](#negotiate-model-requirements-beyond-task-efficacy).
 You can import content from your negotiation card using the `MLTE` UI, and the fields can be customized as needed.
+The report is most easily generated using the UI, but can also be produced via code as demonstrated below.

 ```python
 import time